 “I have been 90 days binge free and even during this crisis I haven’t even thought about going back to handling life like that, makes no sense to me now.
 I was sick for 20 years.”

 I hope that one day, the idea of binge eating in response to any circumstance does not make sense to you either.
 I also hope this 3-part blog series has helped you in some way during this difficult time.
-Remember that you can’t always change your circumstances, but every day can be an opportunity to change the pathways in your brain to erase the binge eating habit.
+Remember that you can’t always change your circumstances, but every day can be an opportunity to learn how to conquer binge eating and change the pathways in your brain to erase the habit for good.

 P.S.
 I hope you and your family are safe and healthy, and continue to stay well.
 I want to mention here that I got a lot of emails asking for advice with specific aspects of recovering during this crisis.
 I wrote this 3-part series to address as many questions as I could, as thoroughly as I could; but I apologize if I did not cover all of the questions.
 I want to thank you for reaching out, but please know I’m not able to respond to every email, in order to focus on my family.
 Thank you for understanding and for reading my blog!